Skip to main content

 • ⚠Smaller community and support resources compared to mainstream platforms like Vercel, AWS, or Railway, meaning fewer Stack Overflow answers and tutorials

-• ⚠Platform has transitioned through a rebuild to its current architecture, so some older community resources or tutorials may reference deprecated features
+• ⚠Platform has transitioned through multiple product phases, so some older community resources or tutorials may reference deprecated features

 Pros & Cons